Hollywood 7-Eleven worker allegedly attacked by her manager dies after taken off life support

 The family of Jessica McLaughlin made the difficult decision to take her off life support after doctors declared her brain dead.

-The suspect is still on the loose, but homicide detectives took over the case on Wednesday and are reviewing video evidence.
+The alleged attacker is still on the loose, but homicide detectives took over the case on Wednesday and are reviewing video evidence.

 The Los Angeles Police Department says she was attacked on June 24 around 2:15 p.m. at the Hollywood 7-Eleven located in the 5700 block of Melrose Avenue.